-SR03 is a solar radiation sensor that can be applied in general observations.
-It measures the solar radiation received by a plane surface from a field of view angle of $180\,^{\circ}$.
+SR11 is a solar radiation sensor that is applied in general high accuracy observations.
+It measures the solar radiation received by a plane surface from a 180° field of view angle.
 This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
-Contrary to photodiode-based instruments, SR03 has a spectrally flat response across the full solar spectrum.
-SR03 pyranometer is used for general meteorological observations, building physics and solar collector testing.
-However, because of its fast response time, it is ideally suited for PV applications, where it will match the response time of the panels more closely than other pyranometer models.
-Use on ships and airplanes in conjunction with tilt sensors is also a possibility.
+SR11 pyranometer can be employed outdoors under the sun, as well as indoors with lamp-based solar simulators.
+Its orientation depends on the application and may be horizontal, tilted (for plane of array radiation) or inverted (for reflected radiation).
 In combination with the right software, also sunshine duration may be measured.

-Using SR03 is easy.
-It can be connected directly to commonly used datalogging systems.
-The irradiance in W/m^2 is calculated by dividing the SR03 output, a small voltage, by the sensitivity.
-This sensitivity is provided with SR03 on its calibration certificate.
+Using SR11 is easy.
+It can be connected directly to commonly used data logging systems.
+The irradiance, E, in W/m^2 is calculated by dividing the SR11 output, a small voltage U, by the sensitivity S. The sensitivity is provided with SR11 on its calibration certificate.

-The central equation governing SR03 is: E = U/S
+The central equation governing SR11 is: E = U/S